Methicillin-Resistant Staphylococcus Aureus (MRSA)

 How can I prevent MRSA infections?

 Some bacteria can survive on surfaces like railings, faucets and handles for days or even months.
 Regular cleaning of these surfaces with a household cleaner can also help reduce the spread of bacteria.
+CA-MRSA have been spread when people share towels or athletic clothing or equipment that would come into contact with skin.
+Players of organized sports are encouraged to use their own uniform and pads wherever possible.

 What steps are taken to prevent the spread of MRSA in hospitals?